ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Advanced React Component Design with TypeScript - <a href="https://medium.com/漸強實驗室-crescendo-lab-engineering-blog/advanced-react-component-design-with-typescript-b679b85ad719" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJs Performance Mysteries: Unmasking Memory Leaks - <a href="https://medium.com/@msmechatronics/nextjs-performance-mysteries-unmasking-memory-leaks-3696cf22564b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `😼ViPro👻`**
+✍️ **posted by `Meiyappan Kannappa`**

-<blockquote>Let’s explore what sparks might fly when TypeScript and React come together.</blockquote>
+<blockquote>Memory leak is a type of resource leak where a software program is not managing the memory allocation and releasing memory when not needed…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>